-For the 2022 Trustees Report, the average annual rate of change in the ratio of wages to employee compensation over the last 65 years of the projection horizon (2031 to 2096) is assumed to be approximately -0.02, -0.12, and -0.22 percentage point for alternatives I, II, and III, respectively.
-Consistent with this, the assumed average annual rate of change in the ratio of earnings to total compensation over the last 65 years of the projection horizon (2031 to 2096) is approximately -0.01, -0.10, and -0.18 percentage point for alternatives I, II, and III, respectively.
-These rates are unchanged from those used in the 2021 Trustees Report.
+For the 2023 Trustees Report, the annual rate of change in the ratio of wages to employee compensation over the last 65 years of the projection horizon (2032 to 2097) is assumed to be 0.00, -0.10, and -0.20 percentage point for alternatives I, II, and III, respectively.
+These rates are approximately 0.01 percentage point higher (less negative) than those used in the 2022 Trustees Report.
+Consistent with this, the assumed average annual rate of change in the ratio of earnings to total compensation over the last 65 years of the projection horizon (2032 to 2097) is approximately 0.00, -0.09, and -0.18 percentage point for alternatives I, II, and III, respectively.
+These rates are slightly less negative than those used in the 2022 Trustees Report.